xgmitt00-220814/Type1toUnicode/README.md

 2. So presumably, the actual GIDs are chosen by PDF authoring program and/or PostScript driver when it's generated.
 We have no idea how this works, though.
 The sample file has "Acrobat Distiller 4.05 for Windows" as PDF Producer in its metadata.
 Other magazines list "PageMaker 6.5" in the Application field.

 In the end, we really constructed [to_unicode.json](to_unicode.json) one glyph at a time...

+BTW, FontForge can display glyphs in PDF files, like Infix PDF Editor does.
+On the "Open Font" screen, you need to switch "Filter" to "Extract from PDF".
+But stay away from it:

+1. FontForge is **extremely** picky about correct PDF syntax, it refused to open about 2/3 of all files we tried.

+2. There is no easy way to switch between fonts within one PDF file.
+You have to close FontForge, run it again, open the same PDF file and choose a different font.

+Infix is much faster to use and far more reliable.

 # Known limitations and issues